-- Space allowance: Laying hens in all-litter floor systems or single-tier systems, 1.5 sq ft per bird; hens in multi-tier aviaries, 1 sq ft per bird. - Perches/nestboxes: Perches required, 6 in per bird, at least 20% of perch space should be aerial or elevated above 16 in.
-Communal nestboxes must provide 9 sq ft of nesting space per every 100 birds, nesting substrate is recommended, and wire only or plastic slat flooring should be avoided in nest area. - Enrichment: not required. - Pullet rearing: pullets must have access to perches and raised areas by 4 weeks.
+- Perches/nestboxes: Perches required, 6 in per bird, at least 20% of perch space should be aerial or elevated above 16 in.
+Communal nestboxes must provide 9 sq ft of nesting space per every 100 birds, nesting substrate is recommended, and wire only or plastic slat flooring should be avoided in nest area. - Enrichment: Not required. - Pullet rearing: pullets must have access to perches and raised areas by 4 weeks.
 Watering system must be similar to that of the laying house.
-Pullets should be transferred to the laying house before start of lay. - Beak trimming: allowed infra-red before 24 hours post-hatch, or hotblade if performed before 10 days of age.
-A second trimming (hotblade) is allowed if performed between 5-8 weeks of age.
+Pullets should be transferred to the laying house before start of lay. - house before start of lay.
+Beak trimming: Allowed infra-red before 24 hours post-hatch, or hot blade if performed before 10 days of age.
+A second hot blade trimming is allowed if performed between 5-8 weeks of age.